matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

   that does not take an input
 ```

-I talked before completion.
-So we have the idea of early termination.
+I talked before about completion.
+So we have the idea of early
+termination.
 The other idea that transducers support is completion.
-Which is that,
-at the end of input, which may not happen.
-There will be plenty of
+Which is that, at the end of input, which may not happen.
+There will
-jobs that do not complete.
+be plenty of jobs that do not complete.
 They do not have ends.
-They are not
+They
-consuming a finite thing like a collection.
-They are processing
+are not consuming a finite thing like a collection.
+They are
-everything that comes through a channel, or everything that comes
+processing everything that comes through a channel, or everything that
-through an event source.
+comes through an event source.
 There is no end.

 But for things that have an end, there is a notion of completion,
 which is to say: if either the innermost process step wants to do
-something finally when everything is finished.
-They can, or if any
+something finally when everything is finished, they can.
+Or if any of
-other transducers have some flushing they need to do, they can do it.
+the transducers have some flushing they need to do, they can do it.

 So the process may want to do a final transformation on the output.
 Any stateful transducer, in particular a transducer like partition, it
 is aggregating to return aggregates.
 You say, partition 5 and it
 collects five things and spits it out.
-If you say we are done, it is
+If you say "we are done", and
-got three things.
-It wants to spit out the three things.
-But you
+it has got three things, it wants to spit out the three things.
+But
-need to be able to tell it, "we have exhausted input".
+you need to be able to tell it, "we have exhausted input".

 In order to do that, the way that is implemented in the Clojure
 implementation of transducers is that all the step functions must have